 "The final game my senior year, we beat the University of Kansas, and the fans tore the goalposts down," he said.
 "It was a beautiful day in Manhattan, Kan."

-Who she is: Founder and CEO of the Anthony Bates Foundation, a nonprofit youth heart screening
+Who she is: Founder and CEO of the Anthony Bates Foundation, a nonprofit youth heart screening organization.

 K-State connection: Mother of Anthony Bates, a Kansas State University defensive tackle who died at age 20 from sudden cardiac arrest.

 Sharon Bates is on a mission to secure the hearts of young student athletes and help prevent others from experiencing the heartbreaking loss of a child.

 Sharon's son Anthony Bates was a Kansas State University football player who died in 2000 at age 20 from sudden cardiac arrest.
 He had an undiagnosed heart condition known as hypertrophic cardiomyopathy, or enlarged heart.
 Despite years of routine sports physicals, life-saving heart screenings had never been part of his checkups.